-Choosing a new supplier is one of the most important decisions a business will make, as it will have a direct impact on your success.
-A good working relationship can lead to an increase in sales, and great service.
-In contrast, a bad partnership can result in unhappy customers, unfulfilled profitsand worst-case scenario, a failed business.
+Choosing a new supplier is one of the most important decisions a business will make, especially as a retailer relying on outsourced goods.
+A good working relationship can lead to an increase in sales and reliable service.
+A bad partnership can lead to disappointed customers, unfulfilled profits and worst-case scenario, a failed business.

 1. Supplier cost